| |

 This post may contain affiliate links.
 Please read our affiliate disclosure.

-Why You’ll Love This Zucchini Orzo
+Why You’ll Love This Summer Lemon Zucchini Pasta

-• It’s kid-friendly: Kids who are resistant to eating their veggies might come around to this recipe as it sneaks in the “green stuff” and hides it further with lots of cheese.
+Kid-friendly: Kids who are resistant to eating their veggies might come around to this recipe as it sneaks in the “green stuff” and hides it further with lots of cheese.

-• The orzo is fun to eat: There’s something oddly satisfying about eating orzo, and it’s something kids and adults enjoy.
+Fun to eat: There’s something oddly satisfying about eating orzo, and it’s something kids and adults enjoy.

 • Orzo: This small-shaped pasta is ideal for this recipe.